Carbon nanotube: Electrical

 Because of its nanoscale cross-section, electrons propagate only along the tube's axis.
 As a result, carbon nanotubes are frequently referred to as one-dimensional conductors.
 The maximum electrical conductance of a single-walled carbon nanotube is 2G0, where G0 = 2e2/h is the conductance of a single ballistic quantum channel.

 Because of the role of the π-electron system in determining the electronic properties of graphene, doping in carbon nanotubes differs from that of bulk crystalline semiconductors from the same group of the periodic table (e.g., silicon).
 Graphitic substitution of carbon atoms in the nanotube wall by boron or nitrogen dopants leads to p-type and n-type behavior, respectively, as would be expected in silicon.
 However, some non-substitutional (intercalated or adsorbed) dopants introduced into a carbon nanotube, such as alkali metals and electron-rich metallocenes, result in n-type conduction because they donate electrons to the π-electron system of the nanotube.
 By contrast, π-electron acceptors such as FeCl3 or electron-deficient metallocenes function as p-type dopants because they draw π-electrons away from the top of the valence band.

 Intrinsic superconductivity has been reported, although other experiments found no evidence of this, leaving the claim a subject of debate.

-In 2021, Michael Strano, the Carbon P. Dubbs Professor of Chemical Engineering at MIT, published department findings on the use of carbon nanotubes to create an electrical current.
+In 2021, Michael Strano, the Carbon P. Dubbs Professor of Chemical Engineering at MIT, published department findings on the use of carbon nanotubes to create an electric current.
 By immersing the structures in an organic solvent, the liquid drew electrons out of the carbon particles.
 Strano was quoted as saying, "This allows you to do electrochemistry, but with no wires," and represents a significant breakthrough in the technology.
 Future applications include powering micro- or nanoscale robots, as well as driving alcohol oxidation reactions, which are important in the chemicals industry.

 Crystallographic defects also affect the tube's electrical properties.
 A common result is lowered conductivity through the defective region of the tube.
 A defect in metallic armchair-type tubes (which can conduct electricity) can cause the surrounding region to become semiconducting, and single monatomic vacancies induce magnetic properties.

+Electromechanical

+Semiconducting carbon nanotubes have shown piezoresistive property when applying mechanical force.
+The structural deformation causes a change in the band gap which effects the conductance.
+This property has the potential to be used in strain sensors.